ICS Security: What It Is and Why It’s a Challenge for Organizations | Cyber Security

 The Complexity of the Industrial Internet of Things (IIoT)

-The IT-OT convergence isn’t the only ICS security facing organizations.
+The IT-OT convergence isn’t the only ICS security challenge facing organizations.
 There’s also the Industrial Internet of Things (IIoT).

 “Smart factory” devices do help streamline the operation of industrial control systems.
 Unfortunately, manufacturers don’t always take the necessary precautions to secure those products.
 This oversight can make IIoT devices vulnerable to remote exploitation over the web.
 Attackers could then leverage compromised IIoT products to disrupt the normal operation of industrial equipment.
 Depending on the functionality of those systems, such disruption could potentially endanger public safety.